Carrier Frequency configuration and synchronisation

 DC excitation

-When using CF principle, the A106 offers the possibility to synchronize the inputs within the same module, and also for other A106 modules on the same UART.
-In this case 1 input is acting as “master” (internal synchronized) and provides the clock of CF for all other inputs (external synchronized).
+When using CF principle, the A106 offers the possibility to synchronise the inputs within the same module, and also for other A106 modules on the same UART.
+In this case 1 input is acting as “master” (internal synchronised) and provides the clock of CF for all other inputs (external synchronised).

 It is only allowed to set up one input as master-input on one UART.
 The clock for all other modules is provided via the Q.bloxx socket on the Sync lines (the master input can be on any of the connected A106 modules).
-All external synchronized inputs have to be configured with the same frequency as the internal synchronized (master-)input.
+All external synchronised inputs have to be configured with the same frequency as the internal synchronised (master-)input.

 After selecting a carrier frequency, you have three methods of